Santa Catarina (state): Football

 The major football clubs of Santa Catarina are:

 Criciuma EC from Criciúma.
 Criciúma EC, also known as "Tigre" (Tiger), was champion in the Copa do Brasil (Brazilian Cup) in 1991, the most important championship won by a Santa Catarina team in a very long time.
 Criciúma is the only team from Santa Catarina that played Libertadores of America Cup, in 1992, when it was 5th.
 Criciúma also won the Brazilian 2002 second series and 2006 C series.
-Criciuma is currently playing Campeonato Brasileiro Série B, the Brazilian national second division.
+Criciuma is currently playing Campeonato Brasileiro Série A, the Brazilian national first division.

 Figueirense FC black and white from Florianópolis.
 Its nicknames are Figueira (Fig tree) and O Furacão do Estreito (The Hurricane of Estreito).
 Its stadium is the Orlando Scarpelli, located in the Estreito neighborhood in the mainland part of the city.
-Figueirense is currently playing in the Campeonato Brasileiro Série B, the second division of Brazilian football.
+Figueirense is currently playing in the Campeonato Brasileiro Série C, the third division of Brazilian football.

 Avaí FC, blue and white from Florianópolis.
 It is also known as O Leão da Ilha (The Lion of the Island).
 Its stadium is the Aderbal Ramos da Silva, popularly known as Ressacada, located in the Carianos neighborhood, in the south part of the island.
 Avaí is currently playing in Campeonato Brasileiro Série B, the second division of Brazilian football.

 Joinville Esporte Clube from Joinville.
 It is also known as "Tricolor" or "JEC".
 JEC won the Campeonato Brasileiro Série B, the second division of Brazilian football, in 2014 and was promoted to the Campeonato Brasileiro Série A, the first division, but currently plays in Campeonato Brasileiro Série C, the third division, after two consecutive relegations.

 Associação Chapecoense de Futebol from Chapecó.
 Chapecoense is playing in the Campeonato Brasileiro Série A, the first and major division of Brazilian football.
 The club is currently recovering from the loss of virtually all of its first team in a 2016 plane crash.

 Surfing

 Campeche Beach is generally considered to have the best and most consistent waves in Brazil, and in April of each year hosts what is currently South America's only ASP (Association of Surfing Professionals) World Championship Tour professional surfing competition.
 Brazil has played host to many ASP tour events over the past 30 years.
-Former contest sites include Rio de Janeiro, Barra de Tijuca, and Saquarema, but the past four years have seen the tour set up shop in Florianópolis.
+Former contest sites include Rio de Janeiro, Barra de Tijuca, and Saquarema, but in past years have seen the tour set up shop in Florianópolis.
 Previously held towards the end of the tour, the past few years have seen several ASP world champions crowned in Brazil.
 In 2004 it was Andy Irons, and in 2005 it was Kelly Slater (who had his 2006 ASP World Title already stitched up by Brazil).